deephaven/benchmark/README.md

 ![Operation Rate Change Tracking By Release](docs/BenchmarkChangeTable.png)

-The Benckmark framework provides support for gathering performance measurements and statistics for operations on tabular data.
+The Benchmark framework provides support for gathering performance measurements and statistics for operations on tabular data.
 It uses the JUnit framework as a runner and works from popular IDEs or from the command line.
 It is geared towards scale testing interfaces capable of ingesting table data, transforming it, and returning tabular results.

-Currently, most benchmarks that use the framework are aimed at broad coverage of single query operations executed in [Deephaven Core Community](https://deephaven.io/community/) through the Barrage Java Client.
+Currently, most benchmarks that use the framework are aimed at broad coverage of single query operations executed in [Deephaven Community Core](https://deephaven.io/community/) through the Barrage Java Client.
 Tests focus on querying static parquet files, streamed Kafka topics, and replayed data.

 The project maintains several hundred standardized benchmarks for Deephaven query operations that are tracked both from release-to-release and